-The trail network makes for a good variety of loop options that go to the various points of interest, almost any of which could be considered one of the best hikes in the region.
+The trail network makes for a good variety of loops that go to the various points of interest, almost any of which could be considered one of the best hikes in the region.
 Here are some additional suggestions:

 - Art Loeb Parking → Art Loeb Tr. over Black Balsam & Tennent Mtn. → Ivestor Gap Tr. → Black Balsam Rd.

 - Art Loeb Parking → Mountains to Sea Trail → Graveyard Ridge Tr. to Ivestor Gap → Return via Art Loeb Tr. and Black Balsam Mtn. (more difficult) or Ivestor Gap Tr. (easier)